ChisomChioke/Diamond-Pricing-Analysis-and-Prediction/README.md

 - [Future Work](#future-work)
 - [Technologies Used](#technologies-used)

 ## Project Overview

+Jewelry retailers face thousands of daily pricing decisions, relying on expert judgment that doesn't scale efficiently.
+Using **53,921 diamonds**, I built a multiple linear regression model achieving **R² = 0.928 and MAE = $696** (18% of mean price) that automates baseline pricing for **40% of inventory** while flagging edge cases for expert review—reducing manual workload without sacrificing interpretability.

 This project develops an automated diamond pricing model using multiple linear regression to provide baseline price estimates for jewelry retailers.
 The model achieves **R² = 0.928** with **MAE = $696** (18% of mean price) across 53,921 diamonds, enabling significant reduction in manual pricing workload while maintaining accuracy within business tolerances.